 So why was I so successful?

 The reason for this was simple…..I only tried for funding when I genuinely had something to offer that was of value to companies.
-I already had an established following and good traffic to my website.
+I already had an established a following and a good level of traffic to my website.
 The projects I was working on were unique and relevant to the companies I was contacting.
+All this made it an easy ‘sell’.

 If you don’t already tick these boxes it doesn’t mean that funding isn’t going to happen.
 But it might be realistic to expect to invest much more time into making this happen.
 What I would say though is that you need to really want it.
 You need to believe in your expedition and be excited about it – that will shine through in your approach.